Skip to content

 Quartzite has become incredibly popular across MetroWest and Greater Boston over the past five years.
 I'm installing more quartzite now than ever before.

 The trend toward warmer tones is driving a lot of it.
 Ten years ago, everyone wanted stark white and cool grays.
+Now Massachusetts homeowners want warmth, and Taj Mahal quartzite fits that perfectly.

 I'm also seeing more leathered finishes.
 Clients want texture and character.
+They're moving away from the ultra-polished look toward something that feels more natural and lived-in.

 Many of the whole-house projects I work on with high-end architects include quartzite somewhere.
 It's become a standard premium choice for luxury kitchens throughout the region.